-The MSDE using a discipline review document, conducted a revview of the policies, procedures, and practices, and made on-site visits to the four (4) LSSs relating to the development and implementation of IEPs, the use of positive behavioral interventions and supports, and procedural safeguards to ensure compliance with the IDEA, as required by 34 CFR §300.170(b).
-The MSDE did not identify noncompliance through this review.
+The MSDE DSE/EIS staff using a discipline review document, conducted a review of the policies, procedures, and practices, and made on-site visits to the three (3) LSSs relating to the development and implementation of IEPs, the use of positive behavioral interventions and supports, and procedural safeguards to ensure compliance with the IDEA, as required by 34 CFR §300.170(b).
+The MSDE, DSE/EIS did not identify noncompliance through this review.